JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="WeeksInYear"></a>WeeksInYear

 Returns the number of weeks in the year, where weeks are taken to start on Monday.
 Will be 52 or 53.
-The year must be a four figit year.
+The year must be a four digit year.
  If the year is omitted, the year of this **CPowertime** object is assumed.
 ```
 FUNCTION WeeksInYear (BYVAL nYear AS LONG = 0) AS LONG